 - Teach students how to thoughtfully give each other feedback as you introduce them to peer-response.

-When preservice teachers are confused as to why their students performed poorly on an assignment, I gently say, "Did you ask them why?"
-After all, having learners use their own vernacular to articulate why they are stuck can be profoundly useful for identifying where to target support.
+When preservice teachers are confused as to why their students perform poorly on an assignment, I gently say, “Did you ask them why?”
+Having learners articulate why they’re stuck can be profoundly useful for identifying where to target support.

 According to the American Institute of Nondestructive Testing, the simplest tool to encourage student self-assessment is evaluative prompts:

 - How much time and effort did you put into this?